What is The SCP Foundation?

 It is maintained and updated by fans on their official wiki where users can submit, update, and even create their SCP versions.
 These have to be approved of course to maintain the quality and so that it adheres to the canon or core structure of the SCP universe.

 The original SCP logo was designed by far2, based on a free asset from Adobe Illustrator’s “Mad Science” asset library, which in turn was based on the electrostatic discharge warning symbol.
 The first high-resolution PNG version of the logo was made by Aelanna, based on the original SCP logo. – The SCP Foundation, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=39098611

-The official motto of the SCP is “Secure Contain Protect”.
+The official SCP Motto is “Secure Contain Protect”.
 Not to be confused with the similarity with the organization’s definition of the “Secure Containment Procedures” Foundation.
-Both have SCP as acronyms and it could be because of its relevance to the cause.
+Both have SCP as acronyms and it could be because of their relevance to the cause.

 What Is The Purpose of The SCP Foundation?

 The SCP Foundations’ main purpose is the monitor and investigation of any paranormal, or supernatural, events and anomalies to better understand what their intentions are.
 The Foundation also must secure and contain it if possible, to protect mankind or utilize its potential to help the same.

 As explained at the beginning of this article, SCPs can be but are not limited to ghosts, monsters, fallen gods, and demons.
 This makes the SCP the most important organization against the most dangerous threats to the human race.

 Who Runs The SCP Foundation?

 This individual is the face of the organization.
 He speaks on behalf of the foundation but is more like a puppet mouthpiece than an actual leader.
 The administrator is rumored to be one of the earliest members of the 05 Council, and some also say he/she/it may be of anomalous origin even.